 Despite being unfinished during the medieval period.
 Cologne Cathedral was eventually created as a “masterpiece of outstanding intrinsic worth” and “a powerful testament to the Christian faith in medieval and modern Europe’s strength and perseverance.”
 Only the telecommunications tower is higher.

 See Related: Best Museums in Cologne, Germany

 3. Heidelberg Castle

 Heidelberg Castle (German: Heidelberger Schloss) is a ruined castle in Germany that has become a popular tourist destination.
-The castle ruins are among the most significant Renaissance buildings north of the Alps and are one of the most famous castles in Europe.
+The castle ruins are among the most significant Renaissance buildings north of the Alps and one of Europe’s most famous castles.

 The ruin of the castle was reduced to rubble during the 17th and 18th centuries.
 It is located 80 meters (260 feet) up the northern slope of Königstuhl Hill, giving it a commanding view of old Heidelberg Castle.